Overview

 • recognize pitfalls and misinterpretations in kinematic analysis results

-Watch video tour
+Watch sample video lectures

 Details